dottjt/plastic/other/diary.md

 # diary.

+15/03/2020 - Finished most of the 3rd chapter, which is pretty awesome.
+The book, I think, gets easier the more you write it.
+I don't think I like the 2nd chapter all that much.
+It doesn't excite me, nor is it as well written as the 1st.
+I suppose they can't all be perfect.

 11/02/2020 - Certainly, writing a book is no easy feat.
 It's just a long process, is all.
 But I guess that's what it's all about.
 An exhaustion of cavalier.

 10/02/2020 - I've tackled most of the 2nd chapter in terms of how I want it edited.
 It's still a little rough near the end, but that's cool.
 It is what it is, and I'll be going over it later, certainly.
 It was a hard slodge, but that's okay.
 Writing a novel is inevitably a long process.
 Starting chapter 3, hopefully I can have it completed/edited by the 1st of March.
 That would be awesome.